Performance Desktop Purchasing Guide

 - Windows 7 Service Pack 1 (32-bit and 64-bit Professional, Ultimate, and Enterprise editions) is recommended for new systems, with 64-bit being the default choice.
 Note that Windows 7 Professional includes all of the multimedia features present in Windows 7 Home Premium, and therefore is recommended as superior to Home Premium.
 Home Premium lacks important networking, security, and compatibility features, such as domain-based authentication, that are essential to many Schools and Centers in the University.
 ISC does not recommend but will support the 32-bit and 64-bit versions of Windows 7 Home Premium Service Pack 1.
 ISC does not recommend and will not support any version of Windows 7 Starter or Windows 7 Home Basic.
 Starter and Home Basic lack many important networking, maintenance, and security features that are critical to many Schools and Centers at the University.

-- Windows 8.1 Update (32-bit and 64-bit Pro and Enterprise editions) is recommended for desktop systems with touchscreens.
-ISC does not recommend but will support the consumer version of Windows 8.1 Update, which lacks important networking, security, and compatibility features, such as domain-based authentication, that are essential to many Schools and Centers in the University.
+- Windows 10 (64-bit Pro, Enterprise, and Enterprise LTSB editions) is recommended for new systems.
+ISC does not recommend but will support all 32-bit versions of Windows 10 and the 64-bit version of Windows 10 Home.
+Home lacks important networking, security, and compatibility features, such as domain-based authentication, that are essential to many Schools and Centers in the University.

-- OS X Yosemite (10.10) is the only choice for new Macintosh systems as Apple's newly released systems always require the latest version of OS X. Apple's Boot Camp technology offers added flexibility for users who need to use Windows 7 Service Pack 1 or Windows 8.1 Update occasionally.
+- OS X El Capitan (10.11) is the only choice for new Macintosh systems as Apple's newly released systems always require the latest version of OS X. Apple's Boot Camp technology offers added flexibility for users who need to use Windows 7 Service Pack 1 or Windows 8.1 Update occasionally.
 It should not be used to turn a Macintosh into a full time Windows system.
 Boot Camp requires that both the Windows and the OS X operating systems be patched and maintained.

 - Pricing is generated using online configurators available from Apple and Dell and is for general reference only.
 Support providers may be able to generate significantly more competitive pricing for volume purchases, often with the assistance of the University's Computer Connection.